INTRAVITREAL INJECTIONS ~ FREQUENTLY ASKED QUESTIONS

 The most serious complication of intravitreal injections is infection.
 The risk of infection is about 1 in 5,000.
 Infection can be serious and lead to loss of vision and loss of the eye.
 Subconjunctival hemorrhage, bleeding on the surface of the eye occurs in 10 percent – 20 percent of treatments.
 Floaters occur in about 10 percent of treatments.
 With long term treatments about 10 percent of patients develop increased intraocular pressure.

 It is impossible to know how many injections each individual patient will need.
 Some patients require a limited number of injections and some require ongoing therapy for years.
 Depending on your disease (macular degeneration, retinal vein occlusion, diabetic macular edema) and the drug being used (Lucentis, Eylea, Avastin, Ozurdex, Illuvein), the answer may be slightly different.
 All medications injected into the vitreous eventually wear off.
-Most have an effect for only about 1 or 2 months.
+Most have an effect for only a few months.
 Also medications used to treat retinal disorders do not cure the disease, they only control it.
 Most injections are given for macular degeneration.
 Macular degeneration is a chronic disease and often requires ongoing therapy.
 Most studies have shown that patients treated more frequently for retinal diseases do better than those treated less frequently.
 Most retina doctors in the county use a ‘treat and extend’ protocol with intravitreal injections.
 Monthly injections are given for a time and then treatments are given less frequently and the disease is assessed.
 If a longer treatment interval results in recurrent disease, then the treatment interval is shortened.
 If not, the treatment interval can be maintained or lengthened.

 Intravitreal injections work.
 Without treatment, many patients lose their central vision.
 With treatment, central vision is usually maintained.
 It is easier to live an independent life when you can see.
 Therefore, we usually encourage our patients to proceed with treatment regardless of their age.